Azure/karpenter-provider-azure/docs/workshops/kubecon_azure_track.md

 > Confirm `y` to deleting the resource group, and proceeding with the operation.

+> Note: this will take a couple minutes

 ```bash
 az group delete --name ${RG}
 ```